orion-services/users_client/README.md

-# Orion Talk Client
+# Orion User Client

-Orion Talk Client is a library to provide access to Orion Talk Service.
+Orion User Client is a library to provide access to Orion User Service.

 ## Running in command line